Real Madrid transfer news: James Rodriguez should join Cristiano Ronaldo at Juventus, says father | Goal.com

 A lack of playing time under head coach Niko Kovac means Bayern are unlikely to take up their option of a permanent signing, with Rodriguez Snr saying the 27-year-old "is not that happy" there.

 He told Sport Bild: "He has many offers.
-He is a good friends with Cristiano.
+He is good friends with Cristiano.

 "The way I perceive Italian football right now, moving to [Juventus] would be a good decision."